Alexander512023/Winter/README.md

 # Winter Framework
 I maid this project for educational purposes.
-The main goal was to manage different tecnologies, such as Java concurrencie, REST API, caching, logging, JSON serialization by implementing them as POJO.
+The main goal was to manage different technologies, such as Java concurrency, REST API, caching, logging, JSON serialization by implementing them as POJO.
 ### Basics
-This project works like a framework, so it don't contain any domain logic and should be called by corresponding client code.
+This project works like a framework, so it doesn't contain any domain logic and should be called by corresponding client code.
 Functionality includes:
 1. HTTP server
 * Multithreaded server that allows processing client requests in synchronous mode
 * Supports REST API and JSON
-* Connects to client code via implementation of com.goryaninaa.winter.web.http.server.Controller interface
+* Connects to client code via implementation of com.goryaninaa.winter.web.http.server.request.handler.Controller interface
 2. Concurrent cache
 * Works between repository and DAO layers